 This column identifies the financial category for which individuals must qualify in order to be eligible for service.
-Arizona does not require a means test for SSBG-funded services.
-Children and their families who receive services that are funded with TANF funds transferred to the SSBG must have incomes less than 200 percent of the federal poverty level.
+Except as noted below, Arizona does not require a means test for SSBG-funded services.
+Children and their families who receive services that are funded with TANF funds transferred to the SSBG must have incomes less than 200 percent of the Federal Poverty Level (FPL).
+Families receiving child care assistance must meet income requirements specified.

-- 1. Income Eligibility TANF/SSBG Funds Services funded by TANF funds transferred to SSBG are delivered in accordance with the requirements of 42 U.S.C.
+Income Eligibility TANF/SSBG Funds - Services funded by TANF funds transferred to SSBG are delivered in accordance with the requirements of 42 U.S.C.
 Part A, Title IV, Sec.
-404, (d) (3) (B), which reads: - EXCEPTION RELATING TO TITLE XX PROGRAMS.
-All amounts paid to a State under this part that are used to carry out State programs pursuant to Title XX shall be used only for programs and services to children or their families whose income is less than 200 percent of the income official poverty line (as defined by the Office of Management and Budget, and revised annually in accordance with section 673(2) of the Omnibus Budget Reconciliation Act of 1981) applicable to a family of the size involved. - 2.
-Income Eligibility Child Care The Child Care Administration provides child care assistance to support working families with incomes at or below 165 percent of the federal poverty level.
-Families referred by the DCS, children receiving DCS foster care, and families who are receiving cash assistance and are participating in the Employment Administration-Jobs program and/or who are employed receive services without regard to income and are not subject to a waiting list.
-Families transitioning off of the TANF cash assistance program must have incomes at or below 165 percent of the poverty level; however, these families are not subject to a waiting list.
-When a waiting list is in place, families eligible for Special Circumstances (homeless or with temporary medical conditions) receive priority regardless of the families level of income, the next priority will be working families whose incomes are at or below 100 percent of the federal poverty level for any subsequent releases of families into service.

-- 3. Group All individuals within a specific target group are financially eligible. - 4.
+404, (d) (3) (B), which reads:

+EXCEPTION RELATING TO TITLE XX PROGRAMS.
+All amounts paid to a State under this part that are used to carry out State programs pursuant to Title XX shall be used only for programs and services to children or their families whose income is less than 200 percent of the income official poverty line (as defined by the Office of Management and Budget, and revised annually in accordance with section 673(2) of the Omnibus Budget Reconciliation Act of 1981) applicable to a family of the size involved.

+- 2. Income Eligibility Child Care The Child Care Administration provides child care assistance to support working families with incomes at or below 165 percent of the FPL at the time of application determination.
+Once determined eligible, the families can remain eligible until the next redetermination takes place as long as all other eligibility criteria are met, unless the income exceeds 85 percent of State Median Income.
+Families referred by DCS, children receiving DCS foster care, and families who are receiving cash assistance and are participating in the Workforce Administration-Jobs program and/or who are employed receive services without regard to income and are not subject to a waiting list.
+Families transitioning off of the TANF cash assistance program must have incomes at or below 165 percent of the FPL; however, these families are not subject to a waiting list.
+Another group of families who are not subject to a waiting list are those who are residing in a homeless/domestic violence shelter.
+When a waiting list is in place, working families, whose incomes are at or below 100 percent of the FPL, are given priority for any subsequent releases of families into service. - 3.
+Group All individuals within a specific target group are financially eligible. - 4.
 Homeless Individuals who have been evicted from a residence, who are residing in an emergency shelter, or who are without a regular nighttime residence and who are without family or friends that are able or willing to share their residence.

-Local and State-Planned Levels
+D. Local and State-Planned Levels